azral1962/min-book/docs/manual.typ

 = Copyright

 Copyright #sym.copyright #datetime.today().year() Maycon F. Melo. \
-This manual is licensed under MIT terms and rights. \
+This manual is licensed under MIT. \
 The manual source code is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.

 The logo was obtained from #link("https://flaticon.com")[Flaticon] website.